-Rainbow worm farm experiments test just how much the leachate actually does.
+These rainbow worm farm experiments test just how effective the leachate really is.

 There's much rhetoric about the value of the organic liquid-manure that drips from a worm farm; testing reveals that it is not in fact particularly high in nitrogen.

-For that you need rotation with crops of legumes like broad beans and green peas; they have nodules of nitrogen-fixation bacteria[1] on their roots.
+For that you need rotation with crops of legumes like broad beans and green peas.
+They have nodules of nitrogen-fixation bacteria[1] on their roots; or allowing your chickens into the garden under supervision.

 This is not going to be a rigorous program.
 I will not be measuring the heights of the plants, though we may get to weigh the cobs if we are feeling strong.
 We will simply take successive photographs showing all three-rows; let's see what happens.

 More conventionally the organic gardener would apply compost, where possible laced with cow, horse or chicken-manure.
 He would use crop rotation or even simultaneous planting with a legume for the nitrogen fixation rhizobia.
-They are perfectly satisfactory though do not produce the dramatic results of fertilizers.
+They are perfectly satisfactory, though may not produce the effect of fertilizers.

 I confess to using a little inorganic fertilizer occasionally especially on our avocados and citrus-trees; and when growing potatoes.
 However most of our plant-nutrients come from the compost piles that adorn every corner of the garden.